 People who receive this treatment often have good jobs and lead happy, productive lives.

-If your family member is taking medications for HIV infection or AIDS or for any other medical condition, it is important that medical staff members know exactly what he or she is taking.
-Mixing some medications with methadone or buprenorphine may mean that your family member will need special medical supervision or changes in medication dosage.
+If you are taking medications for HIV infection or AIDS or for any other medical condition, it is important that medical staff members know exactly what you are taking.
+Mixing some medications with methadone or buprenorphine may mean that you will need special medical supervision or changes in medication dosage.

 Buprenorphine is another medication that may be used to treat opioid dependence and is sometimes used by OTPs.
 Buprenorphine was approved for treatment by primary care doctors in their offices.
-A doctor treating a patient with buprenorphine generally will provide or refer the patient for counseling, also.
+A doctor treating you with buprenorphine generally will also provide or refer you for counseling.

-Substance use conditions affect every part of a person’s life.
-For that reason, treatment must touch every part of a person’s life as well.
+Substance use disorders affect every part of your life.
+For that reason, treatment must touch every part of your life as well.

-Treatment is more than helping someone stop drinking alcohol or using drugs.
-It means creating a healthier lifestyle, developing new and positive coping strategies, and connecting with a new and sober support system.
-Research shows that with treatment, positive influences, and a healthy lifestyle, recovery is absolutely attainable.
+Treatment is more than helping you stop drinking alcohol or using drugs.
+It means creating a healthier lifestyle, developing new and positive coping strategies, and connecting with a new support system.
+Research shows that with treatment, positive influences, and a healthy lifestyle, people recover!